In the early 1990s, when computers became personal, popular, and mainstream, critics said they would kill jobs and displace workers.

 Simulating intelligence

-Computers, as the name implies, compute.
-They perform calculations pretty fast.
+Computers perform calculations pretty fast.
 That’s what they do best.
 Everything else they do is a consequence or subproduct.
-Text processing is challenging for them; they do it, but slowly.
+Text and image processing are challenging for them; they do it, but slowly.

 I want the computer to do something for me: create a report; find some information somewhere; draw a picture; give me the directions to go somewhere; you name it.
 But I want to ask the computer in my own language.
 No SQL statements.
 No spreadsheets.
 No online search.
 In plain English, I want to tell the computer (either typing or speaking) what I want and I let it do its thing.
 That’s natural language processing, a branch of AI.